mfaulk/mfaulk.github.io/_posts/2024-1-3-grobner-basis-benchmarks.md

-## Benchmarking Grobner Basis Algorithms
+## Benchmarking Gröbner Basis Algorithms

 In order to better understand the performance of different algorithms for computing Gröbner bases, I'm working through some of the benchmark problems.